carbon-design-system/design-system-website/src/content/style/motion/motion.md

   </label>
 </div>

-- Are there immediate visual feedback for important user actions?
+- Do important user actions receive immediate feedback that's seen and felt?
-- Micro-interactions should use `ease-out` on user input, with a static duration ranging from 60 - 100ms.
+- Do my micro-interactions use `ease-out` on user input?
+- Do my micro-interactions fall within a static duration ranging from 60 - 100ms?
-- If there are large, or full screen, transitions in your product, are there continuous elements to guide the user?
+- If there are large, or full screen, transitions in your product, are some elements continuous to guide the user?

 </br>